-Employees Covered by Benefit Terms-At December 31, 2018, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms-At December 31, 2018, the date of the actuarial valuation, the following employees were covered by the benefit terms:

 Active employees 409

 Inactive employees or beneficiaries currently receiving benefit payments 559

 Total 968

 Under GASB Statement No. 75, the total OPEB liability represents the sum of expected future benefit payments which may be attributed to past service (or "earned"), discounted to the end of the fiscal year using the current discount rate.
 The total OPEB liability is analogous to the Unfunded Actuarial Accrued Liability ("UAAL") under GASB Statement No. 45.